This guide is for Aikeedo v3.x. The plugin structure has been updated from v2.x. Plugins are now located in

 Let’s create a plugin that integrates CurrencyBeacon as an alternative currency rate provider for your Aikeedo platform.Step 1: Create the Plugin Directory

-First, create a new directory for your plugin in the/public/content/plugins
+directory.
+Create a new directory for your plugin:

 The directory structure should follow the format: